 In this series, I’d like you to think about membership from a sales perspective.
 Our goal is to help people with no connection to our church become baptized members who are fully engaged in the life of the church.
 In a sense, we are “selling” membership.
 There may not be a monetary cost, but make no mistake, there is a cost—in time and mental effort.
 People have to study the Bible to become members.
 They have to change how they think about certain things.
 It’s hard work, because there’s a lot of cognitive dissonance along the way.
 Membership is a big ask.

 What we’re talking about is what the business world calls a “long sales cycle.”
 Becoming a member of the Seventh-day Adventist church is not an impulse decision.
 Fortunately, there’s a tool that is particularly useful in a long sales cycle, and that’s called the Sales Funnel.
-That will be our first topic next week.
+That will be our first topic in the next article.